 - Experience with graphic design is preferred but not required

 Interview and Placement Process & Timeline:

-- Finalists will be invited to meet with Athens Community Career Academy staff and the selected candidate will start no later than 7/30/2018.
+- Finalists will be invited to meet with Meals on Wheels Association of Georgia Board President and the selected candidate will start no later than 10/8/2018.

-- The selected candidate will attend Athens Community Council on Aging agency orientation as well as Athens Community Career Academy orientation and pre-planning.
+- The selected candidate will attend Athens Community Council on Aging agency orientation as well as Meals on Wheels Association of Georgia orientation.

 In all of its activities, hiring, and operations, ACCA complies with federal law, does not and shall not discriminate on the basis of age, gender, race, religion, disability, military status, sexual orientation, gender identity, or national origin.
 The Agency shall be committed to providing an inclusive environment for all clients, staff, vendors, suppliers, contractors, board members, visitors, and volunteers.